monnerat/curl/docs/libcurl/opts/CURLOPT_FOLLOWLOCATION.md

 # DESCRIPTION

-This option tells the library to follow `Location:` header redirects that an HTTP server sends in a 30x response.
+This option tells the library to follow `Location:` header redirects that an HTTP server sends in a 30x response or the referral response code for the SIEVE protocol.
 The `Location:` header can specify a relative or an absolute URL to follow.
 The long parameter *mode* instructs how libcurl should act on subsequent requests.